1. Races

 Culture and Beliefs

 One of the key unifying ideals that unite the varied Agbedu people are their reverence to their ancestors.
-As they continue their unending journey throughout the wilds, they believe that the spirits of those who came before them are forever with them acting as guides and protectors.
-To honor these spiritual guides, shamanic leaders will guide their tribes in ceremonies, songs, and dances that intend to show their thanks for the spirits' watchful presence.
-Agbedu culture is also rich with folk tales and other stories, often used to teach lessons on virtues or life's challenges.
-These stories and songs are as varied as the people who created them, and any time spent listening to them brings something new.
+Whether they be fully nomadic or live in a settled kingdom, they believe that the spirits of those who came before them are forever with them acting as guides and protectors.
+To honor these guides, spiritual leaders will lead their people in ceremonies, songs, and dances that intend to show their thanks for the spirits' watchful presence.
+Many of these events are also used to teach lessons on virtues or life's challenges, helping to prepare the next generation for any difficulties they may face in the future.
+The stories and songs that teach these lessons are as varied as the people who created them, and every part of Agbedu land brings with it new tales to listen to.

 The biggest and most prevalent aspect of Agbedu culture is their reverence for the natural world.
-Their people are but stewards of the land, being interconnected with and no different than any other creature around them.
-It is due to this belief that their people utilize so little, taking only what they need and finding a purpose for all that they find.
-There are many things that more settled societies do that the Agbedu would never consider, as they refuse to vie for control over the cycles they are a part of.
+Their people are but stewards and inhabitants of the land, being interconnected with and no different than any other creature around them.
+It is due to this belief that their people utilize as little as they can, whether this be through moving seasonally or keeping established cities as dense as possible.
+Regardless of the specific method, nearly all Agbedu choose to protect the natural environment of their home.

 Journeys and Pilgrimages